Your Parish Councillors

 We are also keen competitive yacht racers and we hope that our young crew will keep us energised and active for many years so that we can enjoy our other passions of hill walking and cross country skiing.

-Cllr Andy Thompson Chair of the Asset Management Committee
+Cllr Ian UnderdownChair of the Planning Committee

 My name is Andy Thompson and I have lived in Hamble for 28 years at the same address in College Close with my wife, 2 grown up children and our black lab.

-My links to the village go back to my childhood as my father worked for many years at Folland Aircraft and Hawker Siddeley .
+My links to the village go back to my childhood as my father worked for many years at Folland Aircraft and Hawker Siddeley.
 Both he and my mother were very active in the bowls club and I remember watching them play on many occasions.

 On leaving school I worked for Vosper Thornycroft in Woolston then at Ordnance Survey for over 30 years.
 After taking early retirement I worked as an IT Consultant then in Property Refurbishment.
-I am now semi retired but still work part time.
+I am now semi-retired but still work part time.

 Over the period of the next Council I want to build on the steps that have been taken to improve the environment in and around the village by additional tree planting, creating more areas for wild flowers, creating and improving the wildlife habitats and further reduce the use of fossil fuel based energy.
 This will not only improve the environment, but make our community and even better place to live and work.